The Edge of the Wilderwood

 The two mages stared at each other, a small breeze scooting by in the silence, a tepid air taking the conversation.
 Eryl sighed.

 "Her emotions.
 Yes.
-She has not learned to balance them.
-I was the same when I was her age."
+It is not easy in that time of life.
+I was the same way when I was her age."

 "When you were her age, you were nailing boys to rocks and stealing their souls for power."